-- The list of positions being elected and the schedule of elections; - The official results, including numerical totals; - A list of candidate breaches of the bylaws or policy recorded during the election period; and, - Any recommendations from the Committee regarding improvements or alterations to electoral policy.
+- The list of positions being elected and the schedule of elections; - The official results, including numerical totals;

+- A list of candidate breaches of the bylaws or policy recorded during the election period; and, - Any recommendations from the Committee regarding improvements or alterations to electoral policy.

-The Electoral Report shall be submitted to the Board of Directors not less than one month following the conclusion of the balloting period, or not less than one week prior to the beginning of the term for which candidates sought election, which ever comes first.
-Official results shall be distributed of not less than 25 posters on the Broadway and Downtown campuses and not less than 5 posters at regional campuses.
+The Electoral Report shall be submitted to the Board of Directors not less than one month following the conclusion of the balloting period, or not less than one week prior to the beginning of the term for which candidates sought election, whichever comes first.
+Official results shall be distributed of not less than 25 posters on the Broadway and Downtown campuses.